pau-lo/portfolio-app/README.md

 # portfolio-app

-a portfolio app created in html, javascript, and python flask....
+A portfolio app created in html, javascript, and python Flask.